PhilipMcGaw/ROV---Cockpit/MASTER_CONTEXT.md

 Cockpit is implemented as a FastAPI web application.

-The application is served through Uvicorn during development and appropriate production service configuration on the Raspberry Pi.
+The application is served through Uvicorn during development and an appropriate production service configuration on the Raspberry Pi.

 Default development port: